Opera in Ukraine: 19451953

 Following the end of the war, a second wave of cultural repression occurred in Ukraine, led by the Soviet ideologist Andrei Zhdanov.
-The Ukrainian Communist Party attacked Mejtus's The Young Guard and other operas, but the main target of official criticism was the historical opera Bohdan Khmelnytsky (1951), written by Dankevych for the 300th anniversary of the joining of Ukraine with Russia.
+The Ukrainian Communist Party attacked Mejtus's The Young Guard and other operas, but the main target of official criticism was the historical opera Bohdan Khmelnytsky (1951), written by Dankevych for the 300th anniversary of the "re-union" of Ukraine with Russia.
 After its premiere in Moscow, the work was criticized for promoting nationalism, and it had to be revised.
 Bohdan Khmelnytsky is nowadays considered by Ukrainian musicologists to be the most representative work of the Ukrainian national-historical opera.
 Zhukovsky's opera From the Whole Heart (1950) was condemned in Pravda for having aesthetic shortcomings, and an insufficiently heroic depiction of life in the kolkhoz (collective farm); the composer was stripped of his Stalin Prize.

 Other works of this period include Dovbush (1955), the only opera by the Galician composer Stanyslav Lyudkevych, Verykivsky's Refugees (1948), and Oskar Sandler's comedy opera In the Steppes of Ukraine (1954).

 19531991

 19531970

 After Stalin's death in 1953 there was a gradual rehabilitation of artists: in opera this was symbolized by the Moscow government's decision in 1958 to officially "correct mistakes in its evaluation of opera".
-During the Khrushchev Thaw (from the mid 1950s to the mid 1960s), more operas were created than in the previous 30 years, and there was a return to the experimentation of the 1920s.
+During the Khrushchev Thaw (from the mid-1950s to the mid-1960s), more operas were created than in the previous 30 years, and there was a return to the experimentation of the 1920s.
 During the latter part of the 1960s, operas returned to being conservative and prescriptive, and many younger composers avoided composing them.

 A peer of Zhukovsky's, and one of the main representatives of the official opera of the 1950s, was Heorhiy Maiboroda.
 His opera Mylana (1957) uses Carpathian folklore on the theme of the resistance movement in Transcarpathian Ukraine during World War II and, in contrast to works from Stalinism, better depicts individual characters and highlights the emotion of the story.
 Vitaly Kyreiko's first opera Forest Song, based on the fantastic-symbolist play by Lesya Ukrainka, also premiered that year.

 Other operas written during the 1950s include Kos-Anatolsky's only opera Zagrava (1957), which is reminiscent of work produced during the Stalinist period, albeit at a high technical level, and Dankevych's opera Nazar Stodolya (1959), based on a play of the same name by Shevchenko.
 The composer Marko Karminsky made his debut with the opera The Bukovinans (1957).
 The opera used Carpathian folk music and does not deviate from the socialist realism style.